Antiz96/antiz.fr/content/blog/foss-recap-2024.md

 ### Nvchecker PoC

 - Together with [klausenbusk](https://github.com/klausenbusk) and [gromit](https://github.com/christian-heusel), we worked on a proof of concept that aims to streamline and automate new upstream releases tracking for Arch Linux package maintainers.
-See the [presentation made during the Arch Summit](https://pkgbuild.com/~antiz/Nvchecker_PoC/) for more details.
+This is still a work in progress, see the [presentation made during the Arch Summit](https://pkgbuild.com/~antiz/Nvchecker_PoC/) for more details.

 ### RFCs